celestiaorg/celestia-app/docs/architecture/ADR-003-Non-interactive-defaults.md

 > **All share commitments included in `MsgPayForData` must consist only of subtree roots of the data square.**

-The main issue with that requirement is that it requires the users to know the relevant subtree roots before they sign, which is problematic considering that is the block is not orginized perfectly, the subtree roots will include data unknown to the user at the time of signing.
+The main issue with that requirement is that it requires the users to know the relevant subtree roots before they sign, which is problematic considering that is the block is not organized perfectly, the subtree roots will include data unknown to the user at the time of signing.

 To fix this, the spec outlines the “non-interactive default rules”.
 These involve a few additional message layout rules that allow for commitments to messages to consist entirely of sub tree roots of the data root, and for those sub tree roots to be generated only from the message itself (so that the user can sign something “non-interactively”).
 NOTE: MODIFIED FROM THE SPEC